m55d/RPS-game/README.md

 3. Open the `index.html` file in your web browser.

+4. Or you can use the direct hosted link https://m55d.github.io/rcs-game/

 ## How to Play

 1. When you start the game, choose whether to play against the computer or a friend.